OpenMS/OpenMS-docs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 # openms/openms-docs pull request

-Thank you for thinking about contributing to OpenMS Documentation!
+Thank you for contributing to OpenMS Documentation!

 Please fill in the appropriate checklist below.